LouiseSteward/electric-book-plugin-kg/README.md

 ## Installation

-1. Add this folder (called `_kg`) to the root directory of your Electric Book project.
+1. Copy the contents of this folder to one called `_kg` in the root directory of your Electric Book project.
 2. The folder is a Jekyll collection.
 Register it with Jekyll by adding it to `collections` in `_config.yml`:

    ~~~ yaml